roeeyn/challenge-generator-backend/README.md

 3. `/docs/api` for API documentation (maybe swagger?)
 4. `/api` for the API itself

+Difficulty from 0 to 5
+Programming languages: [java, javascript, python3]

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`